 Is it still in date?

-Most products will have a packaging symbol with a number and the letter M. This shows how many months the product is safe and effective for from opening, rather than an expiry date (6M = 6 months, 12M = 12 months...)
+Most products have a use-by date, usually 12 or 24 months.
+Look for a packaging symbol with a number and the letter M. This shows how many months the product is safe and effective from opening (6M = 6 months, 12M = 12 months...)